UniMath/agda-unimath/src/foundation/postcomposition-pullbacks.lagda.md

 ## Properties

-### The standard pullback computes of a postcomposition exponential computes as the type of cones
+### The standard pullback of a postcomposition exponential computes as the type of cones

 ```agda
 module _